 Two individual jackets or layers: Usually a waterproof, outer shell for when it’s wet and mild, and a padded or quilted jacket that’s suitable for cooler, dry days.

 Combine to create a third style: The outer shell and the jacket then combine for complete winter warmth and waterproof protection.

 When worn with a base layer underneath, it's also the complete layering system in one, allowing you to trap warmth between the layers and still allow moisture to escape, keeping you warm and dry.
 You can also add or remove the layers as the weather changes and it means that you’re fully prepared for all weathers!
-The Horseware 3-in-1 Super Technical Coat is a prime example of everything a 3-in-1 jacket should be.
+The Busse Camery 3 In 1 Riding Coat is a prime example of everything a 3-in-1 jacket should be.